-If you’ve walked into your local coffee shop and seen peaberry on the menu, you may be wondering what it is and why it can be one of the most expensive items available.
+If you see peaberry on a coffee shop menu, you might wonder what it is and why it's so expensive.
 If these questions have crossed your mind, this guide to peaberry coffee is for you.
-Find out what peaberry coffee is, how it is different from other coffee beans, and what to look for when trying or buying it.
+Learn about peaberry coffee, its unique qualities compared to other beans, and tips for trying or purchasing it.

 What is Peaberry Coffee?When it comes to coffee, the word peaberry describes the coffee bean itself, not the origin or variety.
 Also referred to as caracol (Spanish for snail), peaberry coffee is a naturally occurring mutation present in arabica and robusta coffee varieties where only one bean develops inside of the coffee cherry instead of two.
 Peaberries occur in coffee varieties and growing regions worldwide, including Hawaii’s growing regions and coffee farms from Kona to Kauai.

 To better understand exactly how a peaberry is different from other coffee beans, it is essential to know a bit about the anatomy of a coffee cherry.
 The coffee beans you use for your morning coffee are the processed and roasted seeds of the coffee fruit.